KiaFathi/nodefyBot/README.md

  console.log(data);
 });
 ```
 #####Special Note: The Twitter API will only let you request data 15 times per 15 minutes, so be careful about trying to request data too often.
-In the next step of our app, we will limit our get requets toonce every minute.
+In the next step of our app, we will limit our get requets to once every minute.

 Run nodemon basic-server.js to see what our data looks like!